Beelinguapp: Initial financing and early recognition

 In December 2016, Beelinguapp opened a Kickstarter campaign to receive financing for the development of the iOS version of the app and the translation of more stories.
 By January 2017 the campaign was successful and the development of the iOS version started.

 In February, 2017 it was featured in the Huffington Post as one of the best 10 Kickstarter project of 2016.

 Beelinguapp has been featured in Google Play's "Editor's Choice" section, where they recommended 5 language learning apps in the market from around the world and has been named in news articles and blog posts among the best tools to learn Spanish and German.
 In May, 2017, Beelinguapp was certified by Mike Sharples and the Educational App Store and added to the Educational App Store Catalog.
 On June 6, 2017, The Mexican newspaper El Universal wrote a featured article about Beelinguapp in both the online site and its printed version.
 In June 2017 it was selected by Google Play as an "Editor's Choice" app.

-Business model

-Beelinguapp has several texts of different kinds, such as fairy tales, science texts, excerpts from novels, short stories, popular stories, and every week more texts are added.
-Some of these texts can be unlocked by in-app purchases or by subscribing to the service.